Tired of feeling like you’re wasting expensive freeze-dried food?

 What should you do with all of those freeze-dried crumbs at the bottom of your cans?
 Create magic, of course!
 Gourmet, secretive, sensational, mind-blowing, delicious magic cuisine that will be a far cry from what most people think of when they think of “food storage.”

 First of all, let’s give you some fundamental suggestions as to how to use them.
 You can use them dry, as a surprisingly tasty sprinkled topping.
 Imagine a delicious coconut cream cupcake with bits of pineapple crumbs sprinkled on top.
 Get ready for some amazed looks when people taste them though.
 You see, pineapple is 80 to 90 percent water.
 So when you’re sprinkling straight, completely dry, freeze-dried crumbs of pineapple on top of your cupcake, you’re putting a LOT of flavor on there.
 See, that’s what’s SO FUN about this use.
 It takes people by surprise.
 You can be totally sneaky with it and it can be one of those recipes that everyone is begging you for.
-Yep, you could be one of THOSE kinds of cooks.chef
+Yep, you could be one of THOSE kinds of cooks.

 If you’ve seen any of the cooking shows, you see that there are a few star chefs out there that are famous for making decadence combined with science.
 Normally, if one of these fancified chefs was going to put pineapple crumbs on a cupcake, he’d puree the pineapple, lay it on a cookie sheet, and then put it in the freezer and then crumble it up OR hit it with some nitrogen to freeze it immediately and then crush it up.
 But regardless, even a top chef isn’t going to get the same results as the freeze-drying process which expels the water and leaves behind the amazing flavor.

 I’ll never forget the first time I tasted something with freeze-dried fruit in it.
 It was a bunch of fruit mixed into a whipped cream base.
 I still remember the taste.
 The fruit tasted like it had just been picked at its prime right out of the garden!
-Oh---SO good!!!
+Oh—SO good!!!

 So, just straight, dry, and in crumbs is one of the ways to use it.
 Another is to go ahead and reconstitute it.
 O.K.
 Are you ready for this little trick?
 Most people think of using water when it’s time to reconstitute freeze-dried produce, but you can be craftier than that for additional pizzazz.
 How about you reconstitute the produce with juice, broth, or stock?
-Another tip is that when you reconstitute with water, you’re going to typically have some water left over.
+Another tip is that when you reconstitute with water, you’re going to typically have some water left over from the rehydration process.
 Whatever you do, don’t throw it out!
 One of my favorite little tricks is when I’m making a fruit salad with whipped cream, I like to use the water that I intentionally have left over from reconstituting the raspberries or strawberries and use THAT water to make my fluffy cream!
 It gives it a beautiful color that’s REAL, not some food dye, and it gives an additional layer of flavor that a top chef would have to go to a lot of effort to pull off otherwise.

 When you’re reconstituting the crumbs, you get to determine the consistency.
 Sometimes, I want to make a syrup that I can, so that later I am able to make raspberry lemonade.
 In this case I would be reconstituting it in hot water in a saucepan over medium high heat, with a little sugar until I have the syrup consistency I want.
 Sometimes I want it more like a thick fruit gel like you see in fruit Danishes and pies.
 Sometimes I’m going to want to create a drink with it such as a fruit mocktail.
 (Oh, and another tip…if you’re making a nice beverage, wet the top of the glass with water or lemon or lime juice and then dip the rim of the glass in your dry, freeze-dried fruit crumbs.
 Although I guess you could do the same if you were serving a fancy brunch that included freshly made carrot juice.
 Yeah, Martha Stewart won’t have anything on you!)

-No matter how you dilute it though, it’s going to have a much more powerful flavor than it would have if you were to just use produce just from the grocery store.
+No matter how you dilute it though, it’s going to have a much more powerful flavor than it would have if you were to just use produce from the grocery store.
 That produce is actually picked BEFORE it’s prime so that it can ripen en-route to the warehouse and then on to the distribution centers and then to your grocery store.
 But, it doesn’t matter in the end, in my opinion.
 It still ends up tasting “old” to me.
 That’s just one of the reasons why our produce doesn’t last very long once it hits our kitchens.
 The taste of freeze-dried produce is simply incomparable.
 You’re in for a treat every single time.

 To reconstitute freeze-dried produce to take the place of pureed produce in a recipe, most freeze-dried produce can be reconstituted in about 10 minutes as it soaks in a 2:1 ratio of water to freeze-dried produce.
 Also, just as a reminder, your freeze-dried produce should be good for 20 years if stored in a cool, dry, dark place before it’s opened.
 And after it’s opened you can expect to have the taste, texture and quality of nutrition for 18 months thereafter.
 (Once I open mine, it doesn’t typically get the chance to last that long.)
 Remember, if you’re relying a great deal on freeze-dried foods, you need to make sure you take the water needs into account when you’re storing up your water.